 The has been a reported a 50% surge in crime during 2020.

-Supply chains are struggling.
-Demand for materials remains high.
+Supply chains are struggling while demand for materials remains high.
 Where usual avenues of opportunity for thieves dried up, building sites presented the perfect opportunity.

 In a recent article by Construction Enquirer, Contractors and plant hirers are struggling to secure new kit.